- Accreditation Standards

 No, the suggested evidence of compliance and performance indicators are just that: suggestions for how programs can demonstrate compliance with the Standards.
 They are not mandatory or exclusive lists and programs should feel free to submit other documentation in addition to or instead of the suggested evidence.

 The Standards require that programs must inform and receive approval required from the ARC-PA using forms and processes developed by the ARC-PA no less than six months prior to implementation of a proposed change in maximum entering class size of any number of students for any reason.
+Class size increases are considered at the commission meetings in March, June and September.
+Programs should note the deadlines for submitting changes for a meeting: December 31 for the March meeting, March 31 for the June meeting, and June 30 for the September meeting.

 Forms related to reporting proposed changes to the ARC-PA are available in the Change Forms section of this site.